charbelraffoul/ada-website/index.md

 <p class="ds-lead">
-Now, we ask a more practical question: <strong>what happens to your money when you invest before a major oil shock?</strong> If oil truly acts as a boss whose decisions reshape performance across the company, then choosing which teams to back should matter — especially when the boss is about to make a major, disruptive announcement.
+Now, we ask a more practical question: <strong>what happens to your money when you invest before a major oil shock?</strong> If oil truly acts as a boss whose decisions reshape performance across the company, then choosing which teams to back should matter, especially when the boss is about to make a major, disruptive announcement.
 </p>